christopher-besch/cryptography/README.md

 Each algorithm is characterized by a certain transformation used on the 2D array.
 Once that is done, the transformed 2D array gets read row by row.

-The used transformation can be specified with `-t` or `--transform`.
+The used transformation can be specified with `-t <transformations...>` or `--transform <transformations...>`.
 `plow` and `transpose` are supported.

-Fence decryption can be achieved by using transpose with half the length of the cipher as key plus, rounded up.
+Fence decryption can be achieved by using a transpose transformation with half the length of the cipher as key plus, rounded up.

 ### Example

+These examples are from linux, windows users have to replace `./decryption` with `decryption.exe`.

 ```
 ./decryption "HloWrdel ol"